 Math Learning Center: The Math Learning Center, in Math S-240A, is there for you to get help with Calculus.
-It is staffed most days and some evenings- your lecturer or TA may hold some of his or her office hours there.
-A schedule should be posted outside the room and at the Math Undergraduate Office.
+It is staffed most days and some evenings- your lecturer and TA should hold some of his or her office hours there.
+A schedule should be posted outside the room, at the Math Undergraduate Office (Math P-143), and on the MLC website.

-Disabilities: If you have a physical, psychological, medical, or learning disability that may impact your course work, please contact Disability Support Services at http://studentaffairs.stonybrook.edu/dss/or (631) 632-6748.
+Disabilities: If you have a physical, psychological, medical, or learning disability that may impact your course work, please contact Disability Support Services at http://studentaffairs.stonybrook.edu/dss/ or (631) 632-6748.
 They will determine with you what accommodations are necessary and appropriate.
 All information and documentation is confidential.